 What is Relationship Marketing?

 While most marketing efforts focus on short term goals like lead generation, relationship marketing focuses on building and maintaining relationships to stay top of mind and increase new business opportunities and referrals.
-Since NAR statistics tell us that the average Realtor receives 14% of their business from repeat clients, and 18% of their business from referrals, effective relationship marketing is the key to taking your business to the next level.
+Since NAR statistics tell us that the average Real Estate Professional receives 14% of their business from repeat clients, and 18% of their business from referrals, effective relationship marketing is the key to taking your business to the next level.

 Don’t just take my word for it.
 According to data from Contactually, real estate agents that use their relationship management platform close 4 more deals per year than agents who don’t.
 What would you do with four more commission checks?